 - When a page is redirected, change the hreflang URLs on its counterparts.

-If you do that and audit regularly, you shouldn’t run into many issues.
+If you do that and audit regularly, you shouldn’t run into any issues.

 Setting up hreflang is a cumbersome process.
-It’s a tough standard with a lot of specific things you should know and deal with.
-This guide will be updated as new things are introduced around this specification and best practices evolve, so check back when you’re working on your implementation again!
+It’s a demanding standard with many specific things you should know and deal with.
+This guide will be updated as new things are introduced around this specification, and best practices evolve, so check back when you’re working on your implementation again!